Jose-henry/payload-paystack-plugin/README.md

 ⭐ **Star this repository** if you find it useful!
 Your support helps the project grow and encourages further development.

 > **⚠️ IMPORTANT: TypeScript Declaration**
-> To avoid TypeScript declaration errors, create a file named `paystack-payload-plugin.d.ts` in your project's root or `src` directory with the following content:
+> To avoid TypeScript declaration errors if you have, create a file named `paystack-payload-plugin.d.ts` in your project's root or `src` directory with the following content:
 > ```typescript
 > declare module 'paystack-payload-plugin';
 > ```